landonturner/scheduler/README.md

 ## Production Instructions

 For production, we want to build the client files for the server then just start the server.
-I have added a dockerfile that results with a pretty clean image, but its honstely just as convenient (if not more so) to just run it from the command line.
+I have added a dockerfile if that suits your fancy.

 #### Building the Client
 Build the client so that the golang server has files to serve.
 From the